dhellmann/pymotw-3/source/abc/index.rst

 .. {{{end}}}

-Abstract read/write properties can also be defined.
+Abstract read-write properties can also be defined.

 .. include:: abc_abstractproperty_rw.py
     :literal:
     :start-after: #end_pymotw_header

 The concrete property must be defined the same way as the abstract property.
-Trying to override a read/write property in :class:`PartialImplementation` with one that is read-only does not work.
+Trying to override a read-write property in :class:`PartialImplementation` with one that is read-only does not work.